“The ‘Sacrifice of Isaac,’ where God finally said “Stop! Let’s change some ‘traditional values…'”

-In Genesis 22:1-14, “God tested Abraham,” by apparently asking him to kill his first-born son Isaac, the son he and his wife Sarah had been waiting and praying for “lo these many years.”
-(As noted in On “Call me Ishmael” – June 22 (Part I), “Abraham was 100 years old when Isaac was born, and Sarah was past 90” when Isaac was born.)
+That is, In Genesis 22:1-14, “God tested Abraham,” by appearing to ask him to kill his first-born son Isaac.
+That was the son – Isaac – that Abraham and his wife Sarah had been waiting and praying for “lo these many years.”
+(As noted in On “Call me Ishmael” – June 22 Part I, “Abraham was 100 years old when Isaac was born, and Sarah was past 90” when Isaac was born.)

 “[C]hild sacrifice was actually “rife among the Semitic peoples. . .
 [I]n that age, it was astounding that Abraham’s God should have interposed to prevent the sacrifice, not that He should have asked for it.”
 Hertz interprets the Akedah as demonstrating to the Jews that human sacrifice is abhorrent.

 In Romans 6:12-23, Paul wrote about the wages of sin; “For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord.”
-The post On D-Day and confession addressed this whole business of sin, a “business” that seems to turn off a whole lot of non-Christians.
-(For example, the search “Christians hung up on sin” led to offerings including Advocatus Atheist: Why are Christians Hung Up on Sin?).
-Here’s what “D-Day” said:
+And the post D-Day and confession addressed this whole business of sin, a “business” that seems to turn off a whole lot of non-Christians.
+(For example, the search “Christians hung up on sin” led to offerings including Advocatus Atheist: Why are Christians Hung Up on Sin?)
+Anyway, here’s what “D-Day” said:

 When we “sin” we simply fall short of our goals; we “miss the target.”
 When we “confess,” we simply admit to ourselves how far short of the target we were.
 And maybe the purpose of all this is not to make people feel guilty all the time, as some seem to imply.

-And finally, in Matthew 10:40-42, Jesus spoke of the “reward of the righteous,” especially concerning the children who had been so routinely offered as a sacrifice to the “old gods” in the time of Abraham; “whoever gives even a cup of cold water to one of these little ones in the name of a disciple – truly I tell you, none of these will lose their reward.”
+And finally, in Matthew 10:40-42, Jesus spoke of the “reward of the righteous.”
+That especially concerned the children who used to be so routinely offered as a sacrifice to the “old gods” in the time of Abraham.
+As Jesus said, “Whoever gives even a cup of cold water to one of these little ones in the name of a disciple – truly I tell you, none of these will lose their reward.”

 “Christ with children by Carl Heinrich Bloch.”

-As to reasonable, see Reasonable person – Wikipedia, the free encyclopedia: “The reasonable person (historically reasonable man) is one of many tools for explaining the law to a jury.”
+As to reasonable, see Reasonable person – Wikipedia: “The reasonable person (historically reasonable man) is one of many tools for explaining the law to a jury.”

 As to the Hertz reference, “Rabbi Joseph Herman Hertz, CH (September 25, 1872 – January 14, 1946) was a Jewish Hungarian-born rabbi and Bible scholar.
 He is most notable for holding the position of Chief Rabbi of the United Kingdom from 1913 until his death in 1946, in a period encompassing both world wars and the Holocaust.”

-The lower image – and note the contrast between the upper and lower images – is courtesy of The Little Children – Wikipedia, the free encyclopedia.
+The lower image – and note the contrast between the upper and lower images – is courtesy of The Little Children – Wikipedia.